-In CCTV application, it is better to understand your requirement so that you can select the right camera iris since the work of iris is to limit the amount of light that hits the image sensor.
+In CCTV application, it is better to understand your requirement so that you can select the right camera iris.
+The work of the iris is to limit the amount of light that hits the image sensor.
 Too much light can flop your video and also, too little light can make your video dark or blur.
 It is very important to select an iris that is specifically suited for your camera’s location.

-There are four types of camera iris but each of them works slightly different.
+There are four types of camera iris but each of them works differently.

 With a manual iris lens, the iris can be adjusted manually by turning a ring on the lens to open or close the iris.
 This is not convenient in environments with changing light conditions, such as in outdoor surveillance applications.